-- Flush out the outboard cooling system if operating in salt, polluted, or muddy water.
-See Flushing the Cooling System. - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gearcase with fresh water if operating in saltwater. - If operating in saltwater, inspect the powerhead and powerhead components for salt buildup.
-See Cleaning Care for the Powerhead (Saltwater Use).
+- Flush out the outboard cooling system if operating in salt or polluted water.
+See Flushing the Cooling System. - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gearcase with fresh water if operating in saltwater.